-Since the background distribution D is fixed, this differs from the stated priority weighting function only by a positive scalar (i.e. the denominator).
+Since the background distribution D is fixed, this differs from the stated priority weighting function only by a positive scalar (i.e. the denominator), which does not affect which axiology the value function represents.

 Theorem 6.
 BRD converges to TU relative to background populations with a given distribution D, on the set of populations that are moderate with respect to D.